dadsgarage/dadsgarage/README.md

 - Have [pre-commit](https://pre-commit.com/) installed
 - Install the pre-commit hooks by running `pre-commit install` in this directory
 - Run `pre-commit run -a` if the CI build isn't passing.
 The CI pipeline runs `pre-commit run -a` and fails if any of the checks fail.

+### Dad's Garage CI/CD

+Pull Requests are not automatically run through the Codefresh pipeline.
+A maintainer must put `/test` in a comment on the PR for the pipeline run to trigger.

+Public build logs for Pull Request pipelines can be found [here](https://g.codefresh.io/public/accounts/rothandrew/pipelines/5dd4666e751f051a7ff8666e).

+The repo that contains the codefresh YAML pipeline for this project is [here](https://github.com/dadsgarage/cf-pipelines).